 Similarly to strengthening security for any online account, you can harden your online account at your mobile service provider.
 Setting a strong password and two-factor authentication are obvious steps.
 Mobile carriers also offer additional security measures.
-Take a look at your mobile service provider’s site for these enhanced security settings.
+Look at your mobile service provider’s site for these enhanced security settings.

-If you are unclear about adding extra security to your accounts, call your carrier’s customer care.
-Ask about the security measures they have in place for ensuring your account is only accessible by you.
+Call your carrier’s customer care if you are unclear about adding extra security to your accounts.
+Ask about the security measures they have in place to ensure your account is only accessible to you.

 - Turn off caller ID.

 - Strengthen your security questions and answers.